rackerlabs/rackspace-how-to/content/cloud-servers/general-package-installation-guidelines.md

 #### apt-get (Debian and Ubuntu)

-apt-get is a popular alternative to APT that you can use to manage packages on Debian and Ubuntu.
+Apt-get is a popular alternative to APT that you can use to manage packages on Debian and Ubuntu.

 Use the following commands to manage packages by using apt-get: